The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

 We know that all but two of the primary edges are directed from right to left.
 Using Lemma \ref{thm:unmarkable-edges-line}, any path that has both primary edges directed from right to left has an even number of unmarkable edges.

-Then, the two unmarkable primary edges must have an implicit signal from the vertices $u$ and $v$ directed them from left to right.
-If these two primary edges are on the same path then we may apply Lemma \ref{thm:unmarkable-edges-line} and Lemma \ref{thm:implicit-signals-same} to conclude there is an even number of unmarkable edges on that path.
-If these two primary edges are on different paths, then we may apply Lemma \ref{thm:unmarkable-edges-line} and Lemma \ref{thm:implicit-signals-same} to conclude there is an odd number of unmarkable edges on both paths.
+The two unmarkable primary edges must have an implicit signal from the vertices $u$ and $v$ directing them from left to right.
+Whether these two primary edges are on the same path or on different paths, we may apply Lemma \ref{thm:unmarkable-edges-line} and Lemma \ref{thm:implicit-signals-same} to conclude there is an even number of unmarkable edges on this one, or on these two paths together.
 In either case, there is an even number of unmarkable edges overall.

 Therefore, the winning player is determined by the parity of the total number of edges.